 With both consumer and enterprise chops, Victoria’s passion is bridging the gap between complex technologies and the stories that resonate with media.Read More...

 Talent at work: Helping teams get it ALL done

 Thing you’d never know: Has a film credit as a stunt double

-Victoria brings nearly a decade of strategic communications experience to her work at Bateman Group.
+Victoria brings over a decade of strategic communications experience to her work at Bateman Group.
 With both a consumer and enterprise focus, Victoria’s passion is bridging the gap between complex technologies and the stories that resonate with media.
 As a trusted leader, she guides and mentors her teams to think big and learn every day.

 Victoria joined Bateman Group from SutherlandGold Group, where she spent nearly five years working with startups like Jaunt Virtual Reality, Xamarin (acquired by Microsoft), Chegg, Level Money and Sunrun.

 A Bay Area local, Victoria graduated from San Francisco State University with a degree in Journalism and a minor in English Literature.
 You can usually find her out building up her backpacking resume, sampling new wines or curled up with a good book…or all three at once!

 Grace brings her lifelong love of planning to Bateman Group’s fintech, digital commerce and healthcare practices.Read More...

 Talent at work: Mobilizing the dream team

 Secret weapon: Obscure grammar knowledge